Tīrau

-Tīrau is a small town in the Waikato region of the North Island of New Zealand, 50 kilometres southeast of Hamilton.
-The town has a population of 804 (2018 census).
-In the Māori language, "Tīrau" means "place of many cabbage trees."
+Tīrau is a small town in the South Waikato District of the North Island of New Zealand, 50 kilometres southeast of Hamilton.
+It had a population of The name "Tīrau" is from the Māori language and means "many cabbage trees".

-Tīrau is a major junction in the New Zealand state highway network, sitting at the junctions of State Highway 1, State Highway 5, and State Highway 27.
+Tīrau is a node in the state highway network, sitting at the junctions of State Highway 1, State Highway 5, and State Highway 27.
 Tīrau is primarily a farming town but in recent years has begun to exploit the income that comes from being at a major road junction.

 The small community of Okoroire (with hot springs) is located just north of Tīrau.
 Okoroire railway station was over 4 km to the west of the springs.